micans/pick/README.md

 - Strings starting with `@` indicate a selection on one or two column values.
-- Selections can be operate on computed columns and computed values that are not output (see further below).
+- Selections can operate on computed columns and computed values that are not output (see further below).
 - Selections are performed only after all computations are finished.
 Hence it is currently not possible to perform a computation conditionally on a selection.
 - Selections can occur anywhere, even mixed in with column selections and computations.
 This will always be the case;